weinberg/SQLToy/README.md

 An in-memory SQL database written in Javascript for the purpose of explaining the relational model and SQL order of operations.

 SQLToy is under 500 lines of code and has zero dependencies.

-SQLToy supports the following operations:
+It supports the following operations:

     - SELECT
     - FROM